JacoboLansac/audits/solo/pinlink-phase1-audit.md

 ### [L-8] Incorrect visibility modifier in `PinLink_Staking.calculateTotalRewardAmount()`

 If the function `PinLink_Staking.calculateTotalRewardAmount()` is thought to be public, the modifier should be changed to `public`, as it is currently declared as `internal`.

+#### Impact: low

+Offchain components cannot call this function and cannot read the calculated rewards amount.

 #### Recommendation